How to Analyze Survey Results

 To export Summary Data, click the Export All button in the upper right corner of the Analyze page and select Summary data only.

-Learn more: Exporting Summary Data
+Learn more: Exports

 All responses data exports allow you to download your survey's raw data for further analysis.
 All responses data spreadsheet exports are available in XLS, XLS+ and SPSS (GOLD & PLATINUM plans only) format.
 You may also download individual responses in PDF format for easy printing and sharing.